syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/ViewMode.md

 N> Similarly there are many settings available to modify Text and Background colors of month view in `MonthViewSettings` class.

+### Hide trailing and leading dates
+The `SfCalendar` allows you to hide the days of the next month and previous month in the calendar to enhance the appearance of the calendar.
+This can be achieved by enabling the `ShowLeadingAndTrailingDays` property.
+The following code illustrates how to hide the leading and trailing dates in the calendar,

+{% tabs %}

+{% highlight c# %}

+SfCalendar calendar = new SfCalendar(this);
+calendar.ViewMode = ViewMode.MonthView;
+calendar.ShowLeadingAndTrailingDays = true;
+this.Content = calendar;

+{% endhighlight %}

+{% endtabs %}

+>**NOTE**
+* DrawMonthCell event triggered for current month dates only.
+* VisibleDates count in the MonthChanged event based on the current month dates only.

 ## YearView

 This displays entire dates/month of a particular year, by default current year will be displayed on loading.
 The Years can be changed by swiping back and forth or `forward` and `backward` methods can be used.
 The Months can be navigated quickly by selecting on the particular month in year view.